-Homework and Project Policy:
+Homework and Project Policies:

-The following policy applies to all homework assignments and project work in the course:
+The following policy items apply to all homework assignments and projects assigned in this course:

 - You are responsible for keeping up with assignments and other coursework.
 Homework assignments and the project assigned in this class will demand a significant amount of time to complete.
 You should start on all assignments as soon as they are assigned to guarantee that you will have the required time to complete the assignment. - Just to emphasize the point: start on assignments as soon as they are assigned.
-Your projects will require a significant effort and a significant amount of time to complete. - Assignment descriptions, due dates, etc. will be posted on the course website.
-Failure to check the website is not an acceptable excuse for missing an assignment or not adhering to the assignment's instructions. - No late assignments will be accepted.
-All assignments are due by the date and time posted on the course website.
-Failure to complete a task and submit it by the due date will result in a score of 0 on the assignment.
-The only exception to this policy is if the student has a documented excuse that is acceptable under university policy. - You are expected to complete each assignment individually.
-You are allowed to discuss the concepts behind assignments, however absolutely no direct collaboration on answers or code is allowed unless otherwise specified in the assignment description.

-- Any written portions of assignments must be typed using a word-processor of your choice.
-The only acceptable formats for written portions of assignments are the PDF format or plain ASCII or UTF-8 text.
+Your projects especially will require a significant effort and a significant amount of time to complete. - Assignment descriptions, due dates, etc. will be posted on the course website.
+Failure to check the website is not an acceptable excuse for missing an assignment or not adhering to the assignment's instructions. - You are expected to complete each assignment individually.
+You are allowed to discuss the concepts behind assignments, however absolutely no direct collaboration on answers or code is allowed unless otherwise specified in the assignment description. - Any written (non-code) portions of assignments must be typed using a word-processor of your choice.
+The only acceptable file formats for written portions of assignments are the PDF format or plain ASCII or UTF-8 text.
 PDF documents should be formatted as Letter (8.5in x 11in) or A4 (210mm x 297mm) sized pages.
 If you wish to submit plain text documents, no lines should contain more than 80 characters and the file must use UNIX-style (LF) line endings.
-Failure to meet these requirements may result in a lower grade on the assignment.
-You are not allowed to submit any assignments in Microsoft Word (.doc or .docx) format.
-Convert Word documents to PDF for submission. - You may be asked to explain solutions to assignments to the instructor.
-Failure to demonstrate an understanding of the solution that the student has provided is considered a violation of the Academic Integrity policy.
+Failure to meet these requirements may result in a lower grade on the assignment or a grade of 0 for repeated offenses.
+You are not allowed to submit any assignments in Microsoft Word (.doc or .docx), Apple Pages, LibreOffice or any other such format.
+Convert these documents to PDF for submission.
+Written portions of homework assignments will be submitted using the course Blackboard site.